Australian fish fossils get to the heart of vertebrate evolution

 Placoderms, known for bony armor on the head and neck, represented "our earliest jawed ancestors," Trinajstic said.

-The newly described fossils are of two species, named Compagopiscis croucheri and Incisoscutum ritchiei, both about 10 inches (25 cm) long with shark-like asymmetrical tail fins, jaws bearing teeth and blade-like cutting edges, and broad, blunt-nosed heads.
+The newly described fossils are of two species, named Compagopiscis croucheri and Incisoscutum ritchiei, both about 125cm long with shark-like asymmetrical tail fins, jaws bearing teeth and blade-like cutting edges, and broad, blunt-nosed heads.

 The placoderms had an S-shaped heart similar to that of a shark.
 It was made up of two chambers, with a smaller one on top and a larger one underneath, and was located at the front of the shoulder girdle in a similar position to sharks and bony fish today.
 Its structure differs from later vertebrates.
 Amphibians and reptiles have a three-chambered heart, while mammals and birds have a four-chambered heart.